Eric Webb, Executive Director, Residence Life, Dining Services, and the Wyoming Union

 The Wyoming Union is the community center for campus life, enhancing and complementing out-of-class educational experiences.
 Open daily, the Union provides facilities, services, and various activities to all of the campus community.

 The Wyoming Union has a number of services available.
-A variety of food services are located on the main level as well as CJ's Convenience Store, the Copy Center, Union Information Desk/Ticket Office, University Store, a computer lounge, the Multicultural Resource Center, the Nontraditional Student Center, Women's Center, Rainbow Resource Center, and First Interstate Bank.
-The Campus Activities Center, Union administrative offices, ASUW Student Government, Center for Service, Leadership, and Community Engagement, Gallery 234, ASTEC (Associated Students Technical Services), Greek Affairs office, computer lab, billiard hall, program lounge, and the Gardens (coffee/beverage bar) are located on the lower level.
+A variety of food services (including Panda Express and Pita Pit) are located on the main level as well as CJ's Convenience Store, the Copy Center, Union Information Desk/Ticket Office, University Store, a computer lounge, the Multicultural Resource Center, the Nontraditional Student Center, Women's Center, Rainbow Resource Center, and First Interstate Bank.
+The Campus Activities Center, Union administrative offices, ASUW Student Government, Center for Service, Leadership, and Community Engagement, Gallery 234, ASTEC (Associated Students Technical Services), Fraternity/Sorority Life, computer lab, billiard hall, program lounge, and the Gardens (appetizer and beverage bar) are located on the lower level.

 Campus Activities Center

 The Campus Activities Center (CAC) serves as the hub of student activities on campus.
-Professional staff in the office offer guidance and assistance for programming committees, late-night programming efforts, volunteer services, more than 200 recognized student organizations, and student leadership development.
+Professional staff in the office offer guidance and assistance for programming committees, late-night programming efforts, more than 200 recognized student organizations (RSOs), and student leadership development.

-Recognized student organizations at the University of Wyoming are established to promote a learning and social experience for individuals who share common interests.
+Recognized student organizations at UW are established to promote a learning and social experience for individuals who share common interests.
 Students are encouraged to join and are free to organize associations that will provide opportunities to participate in educational, academic, cultural, and social activities.
-The staff in the Campus Activities Center is available to help groups of students develop organizations, sponsor activities, and coordinate efforts with other entities on campus.
-A complete listing and descriptive classification of all current recognized student organizations is available from the CAC and online at www.uwyo.edu/cac.
+CAC staff are available to help students develop organizations, sponsor activities, and coordinate efforts with other entities on campus.
+A complete listing and descriptive classification of all current recognized student organizations is available from the CAC and online at www.uwyo.edu/rso.

 Students who participate in the leadership of any of these committees or organizations gain valuable hands on experience in negotiation, programming, problem solving, marketing, public speaking, teamwork, and leadership, as well as opportunities for personal growth.

-The Center for Service, Leadership, and Community Engagement
+The Service, Leadership, and Community Engagement Office (SLCE)

-The Center for Service, Leadership, and Community Engagement (SLCE) is an office located on the lower level of the Wyoming Union.
-Born of a unique collaboration between the Dean of Students Office and the Wyoming Union, SCLE is predicated on the notion that universities have a responsibility to prepare all students for active citizenship.
+The Service, Leadership, and Community Engagement Office (SLCE) is located on the lower level of the Wyoming Union.
+SLCE is predicated on the notion that universities have a responsibility to prepare all students for active citizenship.
 A healthy American democracy demands ethical, engaged leadership, and SLCE seeks to cultivate these ideals among our UW students.
-Students are invited and encouraged to visit the office in Room 011.
+A complete listing of all the programs and events the SLCE Office offers can be found at www.uwyo.edu/union/slce/.
+Students are invited and encouraged to visit the office in Rooms 006 and 011 in the Wyoming Union to explore the many opportunities available, including:

 Web Site: www.uwyo.edu/cowboyparents